Last updated: 2026-04-27

 A single account lead manages both teams to keep CMS MCMG compliance, scripting, and reporting consistent across language tracks.
 SOA, TPMO, and recording rules apply identically in both languages.

 - T-65 aging-in outreach.
-Year-round outbound to Texas residents approaching Medicare eligibility, scrubbed against TCPA-compliant infrastructure.
+Year-round outbound to Texas residents approaching Medicare eligibility on TCPA-compliant infrastructure.
+Capture interest and book a callback with your licensed agent.

-- Spanish-language enrollment.
-Bilingual seats from Colombia handle Hispanic AEP outreach, T-65, member services, and SEP qualification.
+- Spanish-language fronter capacity.
+Bilingual seats from Colombia handle Hispanic AEP qualifier outreach, T-65, member services, and SEP eligibility intake.
+See Colombia bilingual Medicare.

-- Member services and billing.
-Year-round eligibility verification, billing inquiries, complaints intake, and warm transfers to plan-specific specialists.
+- Member services intake and billing.
+Year-round eligibility verification, billing inquiry intake, complaints intake, ID card and address change requests, warm transfers to plan-specific specialists.

 Texas Medicare operations sit under two regulatory layers: federal CMS (Medicare Communications and Marketing Guidelines, TPMO disclaimers, recording, retention) and state oversight from the Texas Department of Insurance for licensed activity.
 Practical compliance for Texas MA outsourcing includes:

-- CMS MCMG-compliant scripting on every enrollment and marketing call, including required TPMO disclaimers within the first minute of an enrollment-facing call.
+- CMS MCMG-compliant scripting on every qualifier and marketing call, including required TPMO disclaimers within the first minute of any enrollment-facing call.
+CFG fronters work to the same disclaimer and scripting rules as licensed agents.

 - 100 percent call recording with 10-year retention on encrypted infrastructure, indexed for CMS audit, secret shopper review, carrier monitoring, and TDI inquiry.